PedrooFelix/Insights-Business/README.md

 3. Calculate the average found rate(*) of the orders grouped by the product format and day of the week.
 4. Calculate the average error and mean squared error of our estimation model for each hour of the day.
 5. Calculate the number of orders in which the picker_id and driver_id are different.

-We also ask you a short report (on 1 page) explaining your main conclusions

 (*) Found Rate = ratio between the quantity product found vs the number of products ordered by the customer.